appvia/tako/docs/reference/config-params.md

 ## service.type

 Defines the type of Kubernetes service for a specific workload.
-See official K8s [documentation](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types).
+See the official K8s [documentation](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types).

-Although Kev provides a variety of types you can use, it only tries to extract two types of services from the compose configuration, namely `None` or `ClusterIP`.
+Although a variety of service types are supported, only two types of services will be automatically inferred from the compose configuration, namely `None` or `ClusterIP`.

 If you need a different type, please configure it manually.
 The different types are listed and explained below.
 Related official K8s